gradle/configuration-cache-build-logic-inputs/README.md

 # configuration-cache-build-logic-inputs

-Samples to demonstrate improvements to build logic input tracking
+Samples to demonstrate improvements in build logic input tracking